Cornell-Tech-Urban-Tech-Hub/gtfs-realtime-performance/application/app_reademe.md

 The demo uses simulated data.
 When connected to real data sources, the application will display actual bus speed patterns.

-TODO:
+## TODO:
-connection of map -> parquet

-improvement: one route -> one segment file use r trees to speed up look up
+- use r trees to speed up merging of speed and segment?
+- create dict for segment, speed for faster look up
+- fix UI
+- rearrange aggregation notebook